swisscodemonkeys/appbrain-sdk/README.md

 Every release contains bugfixes and monetizations improvements.

+V11.20 (December 11th, 2015):

+  * Better performing interstitials
+  * More accurate identification of users who are likely to install promoted apps
+  * Better handling of problems caused by devices with buggy Android OS versions

 V11.10 (October 1st, 2015):

   * Reduction of promotions for apps that are not available to the current user